Skip to main content

 The purpose of the Data Quality dashboard is to allow the user to visualize and analyze potential data quality issues related to systems, resources, accounts, identities, and assignments.

-This dashboard is divided into five tabs:
+This dashboard is divided into seven tabs:

 Each tab contains widgets that display valuable data that can help spot potential issues: for instance, the percentage and total number of identities without a context or resources without assignments, the list of orphan resources or accounts, or the list of accounts pending deprovisioning.